What is a Modern Analytics Application?

 For decades, the approach to gaining insights from data has focused on data warehousing and business intelligence.
 It’s the traditional approach of BI experts querying historical data “once in a while” for executive dashboards and reports.

-- Modern analytics applications enable interactive conversations with data, allowing humans and, sometimes, machines, to quickly and easily see and comprehend complex information, drilling down to deep detail and panning outwards to global views, all with subsecond response times.
-Many modern analytics applications support interactive conversations with large data sets, maintaining subsecond performance even with Petabytes of data.
+- Real-time analytics applications enable interactive conversations with data, allowing humans and, sometimes, machines, to quickly and easily see and comprehend complex information, drilling down to deep detail and panning outwards to global views, all with subsecond response times.
+Many real-time analytics applications support interactive conversations with large data sets, maintaining subsecond performance even with Petabytes of data.

 What is Druid?